UCLA-CS130/TODO-Team-Name/README.md

 * Use your browser to view the resource (for example, `http://localhost:8080/`).
 * Use a curl request: `curl -i -s localhost:8080`

-To test the static file handler, you can try some of the following commands (assuming the config file is kept the same):
+To test the static file handler, you can try requesting some of the following resources (assuming the config file is kept the same):
 * `localhost:8080/static1/index.html`
 * `localhost:8080/static2/ducks.jpg`